lowcoder-org/lowcoder/docs/build-apps/event-handlers.md

 ## Actions

-There are a number of event handler actions available in Openblocks for handling different scenarios.
+There are a number of event handler actions available in Lowcoder for handling different scenarios.
 Set them in the **Action** dropdown list in an event handler.

 ![](<../.gitbook/assets/image (9) (1).png>)